ykhokhulya/stm32-fw-cube/F4/Projects/STM32F429I-Discovery/Examples/RCC/RCC_ClockConfig/readme.txt

   ******************************************************************************
   @endverbatim

 @par Example Description

-This example describes how to use the RCC HAL API to configure the system clock (SYSCLK) and modify the clock settings on run time.
+This example describes how to use the RCC HAL API to configure the system clock (SYSCLK)
+and modify the clock settings in Run mode.

 In this example, after startup SYSCLK is configured to the max frequency using the PLL with HSE as clock source, the USER button (connected to EXTI Line13) will be used to change the PLL source: from HSE to HSI, and vice versa.
 Each time the Key button is pressed; EXTI Line13 interrupt is generated and in the ISR the PLL oscillator source is checked using __HAL_RCC_GET_PLL_OSCSOURCE() macro:

 1- If the HSE oscillator is selected as PLL source, the following steps will be followed to switch the PLL source to HSI oscillator:
      a- Switch the system clock source to HSE to allow modification of the PLL configuration b- Enable HSI Oscillator, select it as PLL source and finally activate the PLL